Policies and Practices

 The university is committed to maintaining the safety of our community.
 GW may cancel classes, close buildings, campuses, or the entire university due to adverse weather and other emergency situations.

-Designated On-Site employees hold positions that include job duties with services that must be performed despite an emergency or change in the university operating status.
-All Designated On-Site employees are required to report to work as scheduled, even if the university has announced an alternative operating status.
+Essential On-Site employees have job functions that are essential to safety and operations that must be performed at an on-campus location even when access to campus is restricted, despite an emergency or change in the university operating status.
+All Essential On-Site employees are required to report to work as scheduled, even if the university has announced an alternative operating status.

 All Other Employees are those who do not perform the above-mentioned services.
 All union members should refer to their collective bargaining agreements.